google/googletest/docs/advanced.md

 `TearDownTestSuite()` (where you know the test suite name implicitly), or functions called from them.

-## Extending googletest by Handling Test Events
+## Extending GoogleTest by Handling Test Events

-googletest provides an **event listener API** to let you receive notifications about the progress of a test program and test failures.
+GoogleTest provides an **event listener API** to let you receive notifications about the progress of a test program and test failures.
 The events you can listen to include the start and end of the test program, a test suite, or a test method, among others.
 You may use this API to augment or replace the standard